ros-industrial/industrial_ci/README.rst

 (Optional) Build depended packages from source
 ----------------------------------------------

 By default the packages your package depend upon are installed via binaries.
 However, you may want to build them via source in some cases (e.g. when depended binaries are not available).
+There are a few ways to do so in `industrial_ci`; By utilizing `rosinstall <http://docs.ros.org/independent/api/rosinstall/html/>`_, you can specify the packages that you want to be built from source.

+Note that while building the designated packages from source, other packages are resolved still from binary automatically by `rosdep <http://wiki.ros.org/rosdep>`_.

-There are a few ways to do so in `industrial_ci`.
-Examples of all are available in `.travis.yml file on this repository <https://github.com/ros-industrial/industrial_ci/blob/master/.travis.yml>`_.
+Examples of how to enable all of the following cases are available in `.travis.yml file on this repository <https://github.com/ros-industrial/industrial_ci/blob/master/.travis.yml>`_.

 Use .rosinstall file to specify the depended packages source repository
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

+WARNING: In all cases where you want to utilize `.rosinstall` (or similar name) files, be sure to set `USE_DEB` as `false`, or simply not define it.

 For using a rosinstall file located locally within the repository: